imgag/ClinCNV/README.md

 You should also have `.bed` file with the coordinates of targeted regions and reference genome in `.fasta` format for annotation of `.bed` file with *ngs-bits*.

 ## Quick launch

+More informative manuals are located in the `doc` folder.

 You can try to start ClinCNV as follows: